-The factors to be taken into account are set out at rule 3A.7.
-'Participation directions' which the court can make under rule 3A.8 include:
+The factors to be taken into account when deciding whether it is necessary to make participation directions under rule 3A.8 are set out at rule 3A.7.
+They include:

-- For a party to participate in proceedings with the assistance of an intermediary, and - For a party or witness to be questioned in court with the assistance of an intermediary see the case of N (a child).71 - 121.
+- For a party to participate in proceedings with the assistance of an intermediary, and - For a party or witness to be questioned in court with the assistance of an intermediary - see the case of N (a child).72 - 121.
 It may also be possible in appropriate cases, if essential to ensure full and effective participation, for the court to order the appointment of a 'lay advocate'.
 This is not a legal representative or McKenzie Friend, but someone whose function is to ensure the party understands and is able to respond to the information provided, and is thereby enabled to participate effectively in the proceedings.
 The lay advocate should be someone who is qualified and/or has experience in legal proceedings of assisting a party with an intellectual impairment or learning difficulty which compromises his or her ability to process and comprehend information. - 122.
 A lay advocate in this sense is not an intermediary, although some intermediaries may also be qualified to act as a lay advocate.
 Whereas the focus of an intermediary is on enabling communication between the court and the party, the focus of a lay advocate is directly to assist the party. - 123.
-In Re C (s),72 the High Court ordered lay advocates to be appointed for each of the parents, to enable engagement with the proceedings and a fair hearing.
+In Re C (Lay Advocates), 73 the High Court ordered lay advocates to be appointed for each of the parents, to enable engagement with the proceedings and a fair hearing.
 In a subsequent hearing clarifying the funding route, it was agreed that payment for lay advocates at hearings was a matter for HMCTS and that payment for lay advocates to assist with communication between the client and his or her solicitor out of court was, in cases benefitting from legal representation funded by civil legal aid, a matter for the Legal Aid Agency. - 124.
 'Practice Direction 3AA Vulnerable persons: Participation in proceedings and giving evidence' sets out the procedure and practice to be followed where rule 3A applies.
+See also the recent case of Re S (Vulnerable Party: Fairness of Proceedings), 74 which reiterated the requirement for early case management.
+The failure to make appropriate participation directions had been a serious procedural irregularity.